ngrx/platform/projects/ngrx.io/content/guide/component-store/usage.md

 * derived data (from selectors) is needed to influence the new state
 * they are orchestrating a number of well-defined updaters

 The last point can sometimes be refactored into another `updater`.
-Use your best judgement.
+Use your best judgment.

 `@Output()`s and derived data are **reacting** to these state changes and are generated using `selector`s.